Porbandar

-Porbandar is a city and the headquarters of Porbandar district in the Indian state of Gujarat.
+Porbandar is a city and the headquarters of the Porbandar district in the Indian state of Gujarat.
 It is the birthplace of Mahatma Gandhi and Sudama.
 It was the former capital of the Porbandar princely state.
-Porbandar and Chhaya are the twin cities of each other and both cities are jointly governed by Porbandar–Chhaya Municipal Corporation.
+Porbandar and Chhaya are the twin cities, of each other and both cities are jointly governed by Porbandar–Chhaya Municipal Corporation.

 History

-Late Harappan settlement (1600-1400 BCE)

-Onshore explorations in and around Porbandar brought to light the remains of a Late Harappan settlement dating back to the 16th-14th centuries BCE.
-There is evidence to suggest that the Harappan legacy of maritime activity continued till the late Harappan period on the Saurashtra coast.
-The discovery of ancient jetties along the Porbandar creek signifies the importance of Porbandar as an active center of maritime activities in the past.

-Indian theology views Porbandar as the birthplace of Sudama, a friend of Krishna.
-For this reason, it is also referred to as Sudaamapuri or Sudamapuri.

-Princely Porbandar (1600 CE onwards)
+Princely State

 Porbandar was the seat of the eponymous princely state in British India.
 Later the state belonged to the Jethwa clan of Rajputs and had been established in the area since at least the mid-16th century.
 The state was subordinate to the Mughal governor of Gujarat Subah until being overrun by the Marathas in the latter half of the 18th century.
 After, they came under the authority of the Gaekwad court at Baroda and eventually of the Peshwa.

 After Independence

 Upon the Independence of India in 1947, the state was annexed into the dominion of India.
 It was merged with the 'United State of Kathiawar', effective 15 February 1948 and eventually came to form part of the present-day state of Gujarat.
 The last King of Porbandar was Natwarsinhji Bhavsinhji Maharaj.